-Rose Cottage (Keswick) is a traditional terraced cottage in a quiet location just a few minutes walk from the vibrant centre of Keswick.
+This impressive holiday home is a traditional terraced cottage in a quiet location just a few minutes' walk from the vibrant centre of Keswick.
 This cosy little cottage sleeps three people in two bedrooms sharing a family bathroom.
-The living room has a log-effect fire, perfect for cosy evenings in, so grab a book off the shelf, take a seat on the sofa and make yourself at home.
-Upstairs is a spacious and pretty double bedroom plus a small single overlooking the communal garden; both bedrooms have views over the surrounding streets with glimpses of the fells over rooftops.
+The living room has a wood effect electric fire perfect for winter evenings in, so grab a book off the shelf, take a seat on the sofa and make yourself at home.
+Upstairs is a spacious and pretty double bedroom plus a small single overlooking the shared garden; both bedrooms have views over the surrounding streets with glimpses of the fells over rooftops.
 The kitchen is small but perfectly formed with everything on hand you could need; though with Keswick's range of eateries so close at hand it may be tempting just to eat out!
-Rose Cottage (Keswick) makes a lovely retreat for a couple looking for a hideaway in the centre of Keswick.
+The property makes a lovely retreat for a couple looking for a hideaway in the centre of Keswick.